 My love for sweets had started to show its ugly side, and I found myself facing the dreaded pre-diabetes diagnosis.

-Determined not to let my sweet tooth get the better of me, I began researching – How to Lower My Blood Sugar Levels Naturally.
+Determined not to let my sweet tooth get the better of me, I began researching – How to Lower My Blood Sugar Levels Naturally?.

-That’s when I stumbled upon the magic mineral: chromium.
+That is when I stumbled upon the magic mineral: chromium.

 Chromium, a trace mineral, plays a key role in glucose metabolism and insulin sensitivity.